Classy, versatile design

 There are only a few things missing.

 A lot of people (including myself) aren’t thrilled with the lack of GPS, but it helps bring down the cost at least.
 If you absolutely need GPS, you should check out the Garmin vivosport — it’s just $20 more and sports a thinner profile.
-Additionally, with all the features that still haven’t launched yet (quick replies, third-party applications, Sleep Score, and dynamic health insights), the Charge 3 almost feels like a beta product.
+Additionally, with all the features that still haven’t launched yet (third-party applications, Sleep Score, and dynamic health insights), the Charge 3 almost feels like a beta product.
 Don’t get me wrong, the features that are here are great, but this is one of those “fine wine” devices.
 It’ll get better with age.

 If you’re looking for one of the best activity trackers in this price range, look no further than the Fitbit Charge 3.